melissaspiegel/documentation/docs/themes.md

 ### Token values

-The values of our tokens may reference existing tokens from Indeed's design system to ensure consistency with other Indeed products.
+The values of our tokens may reference existing tokens from Sample's design system to ensure consistency with other Sample products.
 For example: our `color-text-primary` token may reference `colors.neutral.1000 (#2D2D2D)` from IFL in one theme, while it may also reference `colors.neutral.800 (#595959)` in another theme as part of a rebranding effort.
 The distinction here is that our tokens represent the use of styles within our product rather than defining the actual values themselves.

 ### Token naming conventions